jevakallio/partykit-onfetch-routing/README.md

 ### `user.ts`

 Simple PartyKit room that responds to HTTP request and WebSocket ping messages to demonstrate routing.

+This room prevents direct access to the party's public URL, so the only access is via the `onFetch` router via the main party.

 ### How it works